 - press R-C button on the calibrator.
 The display shows the set resistance. - If you want to simulate a capacitance, press R-C button again.
-The display shows the set capacitance. - The display shows the following data: - \ main data of set resistance (capacitance) - \ relative deviation of resistance (capacitance) - \ uncertainty of set resistance (capacitance) - \ total value of resistance (capacitance) if non-zero deviation is set

-- Set desired value of resistance (capacitance) or relative deviation.
+The display shows the set capacitance. - The display shows the following data: - main data of set resistance (capacitance) - relative deviation of resistance (capacitance) - uncertainty of set resistance (capacitance) - total value of resistance (capacitance) if non-zero deviation is set - Set desired value of resistance (capacitance) or relative deviation.
 The value can be set using numeric keyboard, potentiometer or cursor buttons.
 Simulated resistance (capacitance) is not yet connected to the output terminals.
-The information section of the display shows the symbol which of informs about the disconnection of output terminals. - Connect the object to be calibrated to the output terminals labeled Hi Lo. - Press OUTPUT button. - Red LED is lit above the OUTPUT terminals to indicate the connection of simulated resistance (capacitance) to the output terminals.
+The information section of the display shows the symbol which of the laboratory of the display shows the symbol which of the laboratory of the the disconnection of output terminals.

+- Connect the object to be calibrated to the output terminals labeled Hi Lo. - Press OUTPUT button. - Red LED is lit above the OUTPUT terminals to indicate the connection of simulated resistance (capacitance) to the output terminals.
 The information section of the display shows the symbol